monktastic/hackmd/spirituality/nonduality.md

 Rob Burbea, perhaps the [clearest expositor of Mahayana in modern times](https://www.reddit.com/r/streamentry/comments/55vryt/insight_rob_burbea_seeing_that_frees/):

 > One time the Buddha went to a group of monks and he basically told them not to see Awareness as The Source of all things. [...]
 This group of monks didn’t want to hear that. [...]
-And similarly, one runs into this as a teacher, I have to say.
-This level is so attractive, it has so much of the flavor of something ultimate, that often times people are unbudgeable there.
+And similarly, one runs into this as a teacher, I have to say. **This level is so attractive, it has so much of the flavor of something ultimate, that often times people are unbudgeable there.**

 ### Stage 3: No-self (anatman / anatta)

-Stage two is already a high stage of realization, but there is still one final step to take: the Godhead must somehow release itself from the illusion of inherency.
-This is tricky business, because it is so self-evidently Real and Ultimate.
-Indeed, whenever it looks for itself, there it is!
-It never suspects that It may be continually dreaming Itself into existence in this way.

-When the bottom finally drops out, the asymmetry is thoroughly dissolved: appearances are consciousness, _and consciousness is seen to be nothing but appearances_.
+While stage two is a high (and relatively uncommon) stage of realization, there is still one final (and large) step to take: the subtle asymmetry must dissolve.
+Appearances are indeed consciousness, and _consciousness is seen to be nothing but appearances_.
 "Consciousness" is not a standalone phenomenon, but a simple label for the (utterly miraculous) fact that anything appears at all.

 Zen master Thích Nhất Hạnh (*[The Buddhist Understanding of Reality](https://www.mindfulnessbell.org/archive/2015/01/dharma-talk-the-buddhist-understanding-of-reality-2)*):
 > Without subject, there is no object; without object, there is no subject.
 They manifest at the same time.

 At first, this sounds like the Wilber quote above ("All subjects and all objects have disappeared...").
-But rather than affirming an "ever-present awareness," he continues:
+But rather than affirming an Ultimate Subject / Self / Consciousness, he continues:

 > [T]he notion of a permanent consciousness is illusion, not reality.

 Consciousness / awareness / mind does not "precede" or "transcend" or "host" or "manifest" appearances; it IS precisely those appearances, _and nothing else besides_.
-The feeling of it being "the _same_ consciousness" that somehow spans moments (or even appearances within a single moment) is seen to be a very subtle mental imputation, and not affirmed by direct experience.
+The feeling of continuity that suggests a singular entity spanning time / experiences is seen to be utterly imaginary — and the question "well then who / what is imagining it?" is also seen to be fundamentally confused.

 [Rob Burbea](http://www.awakeningtoreality.com/2009/07/realizing-nature-of-mind.html):

 > The Buddha, in a lovely quote, said “consciousness, when examined, is empty, void, without substance.”
 Now if we just stop the quote there, that could sound like the vast, spacious, insubstantial awareness.
 But he doesn't finish there.
 He goes on to say “like a magician’s trick, like an illusion.”
 In other words there’s some hocus pocus going in the mind, and badabim badaboom—there’s awareness.
 And it’s a trick.
 It doesn’t actually exist as something real.
 Consciousness, the Buddha says, is like a magician’s trick, like an illusion, and in the formal Dharma language, it lacks inherent existence.

 To this, the seasoned Stage 2 practitioner will instinctively answer: "Aha!
 Caught you!
 If Awareness arises from hocus pocus 'in the mind,' then clearly there must be a Mind."
-That's what makes this stage so tricky to describe or accept.
-Rob continues:
+That's what makes this stage so tricky to describe.
+Burbea continues:

 > It is not that while everything else is fabricated by the mind, the mind itself is somehow real, a really existing basis for the fabrication.
 The mind, whether conceived as mental processes or 'Awareness'—even the awareness that we can know as vast and unperturbed, that seems natural and effortless—is also fabricated in the process.
 We find, in the end, that **there is no 'ground'** to fabrication.